SmilePlease

 What is ArtSure certification and why does it matter?

-ArtSure is an independent certification from the Fine Art Trade Guild—the world's leading print registration authority since 1847.
-To earn ArtSure certification, photo paper must pass rigorous third-party testing for lightfastness (resistance to fading from light exposure), color permanence (maintaining accurate colors over decades), and archival stability (paper won't yellow or deteriorate).
+ArtSure is an independent certification from the Fine Art Trade Guild—the world’s leading print registration authority since 1847.
+To earn ArtSure certification, photo paper must pass rigorous third-party testing for lightfastness, color permanence, and archival stability.

 Will my prints fade over time?